 We also celebrated what the Catholics call “May Crowning” on May 1st.
 Our class voted to select a boy and a girl to place a crown of flowers on the head of the statue of Mary, the mother of Jesus.
 (In the Catholic church they have statues of different people, including a statue of Mary.)
 Since the statue of Mary was high on the front wall of the church on the left side of the altar, a staircase was positioned leading up to the statue.
-A girl named Jacqueline (Jackie) and I were selected by our class for the honor.
+A girl named Jacqueline “Jackie” Cairo and I were selected by our class for the honor.
 During the ceremony we then walked up the staircase together and Jackie placed the crown of flowers on the head of the statue of Mary.

-After second grade, I, and many other students in our Catholic grade school, transferred over to public school.
+After second grade, I, and a number of other students in our Catholic grade school, transferred over to public school.
 Those of us who transferred then attended the public grade school in the area in which we lived.
 There were about seven public grade schools in our public school district.
 I attended one called “Wasco Elementary School.”
 My parents would not tell me why I was transferring.
 They only told me that I was transferring.
 I was very upset because that meant leaving all of my friends that I had been with in school for the past two years.
-(My mother told me many years later, that the reason why I and many other students in our Catholic grade school had transferred over to public school that year was because the money that was paying many of our tuitions was from a donor, and that money had run out.)
+(My mother told me many years later, that the reason why I and a number of other students in our Catholic grade school had transferred over to public school that year was because the money that was paying many of our tuitions was from a donor, and that money had run out.)

 When I returned to public school for third grade, I already knew many of my classmates because I had gone to kindergarten with them.
 However, because I was a Catholic, I had to attend Catechism classes (Confraternity of Christian Doctrine classes, called “CCD” for short) in the Catholic grade school building once a week.